IG Core Portfolio – Income Series F

 Portfolio overview

-Both the FTSE Canada Universe Bond Index and the U.S. Investment Grade Bond Index posted positive returns during the quarter.
+Both the FTSE Canada Universe Bond Index and the U.S. Investment Grade Bond Index posted negative returns during the quarter.

 Within fixed income, the IG Mackenzie Mortgage and Short Term Income Fund was the largest weighted allocation in the portfolio and the largest contributor to performance.
-Duration position and corporate-bond exposure contributed to performance.
+Security selection in corporate bonds and allocation to mortgages contributed to performance.

-The Mackenzie – IG Canadian Bond Pool is the second-largest weighted allocation in the portfolio and the second-largest contributor to performance.
+The Mackenzie – IG Canadian Corporate Bond Pool was the third-largest weighted allocation in the portfolio and a positive contributor to performance.
 The fund’s overweight allocation to corporate bonds contributed to performance.

 Market outlook: attractive opportunities in Canadian fixed income